oceanprotocol/docs/content/concepts/ddo-metadata.md

 }
 ```

-## DDO Metadata Example - Some fields encrypted (on-chain / remote)
+## DDO Metadata Example - Remote

-The previous example gave all fields in plaintext.
-Here's the same example, with some fields encrypted and changed for on-chain storage.
+The previous example was for a local cache, with all fields in plaintext.
+Here's the same example, for remote on-chain storage.
+Some fields are encrypted or changed.

 This is how the metadata looks as a response to querying Aquarius (remote metadata).

-url` is removed from all objects in the `files` array, and `encryptedFiles` is added.
+`url` is removed from all objects in the `files` array, and `encryptedFiles` is added.

 ```json
 {